Direct dark matter searches with the full data set of XMASS-I: WIMP search in XMASS-I fiducial volume analysis

 \subsection{Systematic errors in BG-MC}

 The lower panel of Fig.~\ref{fig:FV:BGspec} shows the BG-MC spectrum with its total systematic error as the quadratic sum of all its components.
 Table~\ref{tab:sysBG} summarizes this analysis' systematic error estimates for the energy ranges relevant to this analysis.
-Its rows are organized thematically: (1) to (5) were due to the structure of the ID's inner surface.
+Its rows are organized thematically: (1) to (5) were due to the structure and properties of the ID's inner surface.
 Therefore, the respective geometries were varied in the MC to explore the relevant range and obtain these values.
 (6) quantified effects of our PE-based position reconstruction, in particular that of the FV cut, and (7) the uncertainty in the scintillation light's emission time constant.
 (8) stemmed from the dead PMT correction as explained above in Sec.~\ref{sec:deadPMT}.
 (9) summarized the uncertainty in the LXe optical properties as reviewed in Sec.~\ref{Sec:Calib}.
+These systematic errors are not symmetric, because the number of events in the FV does not increase or decrease symmetrically with a change in these parameters as reconstructed event positions depend on them.